 What was the most difficult part?

-Erik: Time management, like when I have finals (I am taking online classes to finish a CS degree) it was really difficult because I had to get my projects done in school and make sure I was not holding back our project.
+Erik: Time management.
+When I have finals (I am taking online classes to finish a CS degree) it is really difficult.
+I had to get my projects done in school and make sure I was not holding back our project.

 What did you enjoy most about your project?